eat-sleep-code/minecraft-files/README.md

 # minecraft-files
-Files for a PowerNukkitX installation
+Configuration files, plugins, and resource packs for a PowerNukkitX Minecraft Bedrock server.